All Episodes

 And by this, I mean these precincts have indicated how the whole district is going to go for a number of years, or at least a number of times over a number of years that they feel confident in projecting.

-So when those precincts get counted after the polls close, uh that's that's how house races will be projected if uh if they are.
+So when those precincts get counted after the polls close, that's how house races will be projected if they are.

-Now, as to exit polls with the Senate, uh we've been told that there is a quarantine room, and that only there are like two people from every network plus a couple people from the actual polling company, and they're quarantined in some windowless room with no means to communicate with anybody on the outside.
+Now, as to exit polls with the Senate, we've been told that there is a quarantine room and that only two people from every network plus a couple people from the actual polling company, and they're quarantined in some windowless room with no means to communicate with anybody on the outside.

-And then at five o'clock, the data that they have amassed will then be released in the first wave of exit polls.
+And then at 5 o'clock, the data that they have amassed will then be released in the first wave of exit polls.

 And these exit polls are supposed to be kept quarantined and secret.